John Limbert: Bringing Meaning to a “Bunch of Old Clothes”

 John Limbert generously donated his clothing from his ordeal to NMAD, remarking, “let me thank…the museum of diplomacy for bringing meaning to what would otherwise be a collection of old clothes.”

 For museums and their visitors, an object — also known as an artifact — can be important for different reasons.
 For art museums, in particular, the object is important because it has artistic merit.
 The style, the execution, or the visual impact are what bring it meaning and significance as a tangible object.

 In other instances, especially in history-focused museums, objects carry significance as witnesses — something that was present at a historical event, carried by an important person, or otherwise is meaningful because of where it was or who used it.
 That connection makes them meaningful for visitors and helps tell the story of the event or the person it bore witness to.
 John Limbert’s clothing bore witness to the entire 444 days of his ordeal as a hostage in Iran.

 When donating his clothes to NMAD, Limbert referred to his gift as “a bunch of old clothes.”
 However, in the context of the museum’s collection and future exhibitions, these “old clothes” have significant meaning and an important story to tell.

 Limbert’s clothing joins a significant collection of objects that NMAD has collected to represent this crisis in U.S. diplomatic history.
-These include a blindfold used on hostage Robert Blucker during his captivity; buttons, flags, and other items representing Americans’ support and solidarily during the crisis collected by by hostage Elizabeth Ann Swift and her family & friends; and awards, proclamations, and other “welcome home” materials from Bruce Laingen, who was in charge of the U.S. embassy when he and his colleagues were taken hostage.
+These include a blindfold used on hostage Robert Blucker during his captivity; buttons, flags, and other items representing Americans’ support and solidarily during the crisis collected by hostage Elizabeth Ann Swift and her family and friends; and awards, proclamations, and other “welcome home” materials from Bruce Laingen, who was in charge of the U.S. embassy when he and his colleagues were taken hostage.